 Character Area Cheat-sheet(Hint: On the embedded interactive map, click the 'Legend' button on the upper-left)

 - The Town Center character area in red is a walkable, pedestrian oriented area with mixed use development.

 - The Arts Production and Entertainment character area in blue likewise supports a mix, but specifically gears itself towards artist live/work space, artist larger-scale production space, small-scale retail and commercial businesses and entertainment uses.

-- Neighborhood Arts and Production in green is similiar but on a smaller and quieter scale with less traffic, so that it blends into the Traditional Residential Neighborhood character area in light yellow.
+- Neighborhood Arts and Production in purple is similiar but on a smaller and quieter scale with less traffic, so that it blends into the Traditional Residential Neighborhood character area in pale yellow.

 - The latter is primarily for single families and also artists who wish to produce and teach from their homes.

-- The Multifamily Residential community also supports artists by including auxiliary buildings with studios for residents, and facilitates multimodal transporation.
+- The Multifamily Residential community is in beige and also supports artists by including auxiliary buildings with studios for residents, and facilitates multimodal transporation.

 - The Stream Valley Park is in green.

 ArcGIS Inline Map, courtesy of The City of Hyattsville:

 - Conceptual Maps

 - Google Maps